How AlphaBot Works

 Burn

 When the engine makes a profit, 85% of those profits are used to auto-buy the vault token on the bonding curve and permanently burn it.
 This reduces the circulating supply, which mechanically pushes the price floor upward on the curve.
 Burns happen via a TWAP (Time-Weighted Average Price) mechanism to prevent MEV exploitation.
-Over time, this creates a continuously rising floor price — unlike a memecoin where the floor is zero, an AlphaBot vault token has a floor backed by real trading profits.
+Over time, this creates a floor price that aims to rise over time — unlike a memecoin where there is no buyback mechanism, an AlphaBot vault token has burns backed by real trading profits.

 5